 - Childers Cove

-The last two days have been pretty full, so enjoy a sleep in and then grab breakfast at Forage on the Foreshore before you head out for more Great Ocean Road sightseeing.
-This seafront cottage café has an emphasis on locally sourced produce – and the owners do indeed often spend their time foraging for food.
+The last two days have been pretty full, so enjoy a sleep in and then grab breakfast at Grassroots Deli Cafe before you head out for more Great Ocean Road sightseeing.
+It’s open daily from 8am.

 Stop 2: Loch Ard Gorge